 Jayme Kilburn is the Founding Artistic Director of the Strand Theater Company in Baltimore City.
 She is a graduate of the University of California Santa Barbara with a degree in Dramatic Art and Psychology.
-In 2014, Jayme completed an interdisciplinary master's degree in Humanities and Social Thought at NYU and is currently working towards her Ph.D. in Theatre Arts at Cornell University.
+In 2014, Jayme completed an interdisciplinary master's degree in Humanities and Social Thought at NYU and is currently in her final year as a Ph.D.
+Candidate in Theatre Arts at Cornell University.